liaorubei/ExcelSwitchTool/README.md

 # ExcelSwitchTool
-Switch the Excel sheet from Column 1 to horizion,so can print the data in full paper
+Switch the Excel sheet from Column A to horizion,so can print the data in full paper